 Here are the answers to some questions that you've asked so far.
 Please let us know if you're unsure of anything else, as this page will be updated regularly with new questions & further information.

-Bursary Funds are available to all full-time students, which can support the cost of transport, equipment, meals, childcare, trips, etc. Details will also be confirmed in the summer term, and bursary applications will open in July.
+Bursary Funds are available to all full-time students to support the cost of transport, equipment, meals, childcare, trips, etc.

-You are welcome to join our upcoming tours.
-Details of tour dates are on our website.
-NB: Tutors aren't available at these events for course information, so if you have any questions regarding the course, please let us know.
+You are welcome to join our upcoming tours, and details of tour dates are on our website.
+Please note though that tutors aren't available at these events for course information, so if you have any questions regarding the course, please let us know.

 There is no whole-college uniform, though in some subject areas, there may be uniforms and PPE that you are required to wear in practical or professional areas or occasions.
 You have freedom of expression and can wear what makes you feel comfortable.
 This has to be within the boundaries of public decency, and clothing should not feature obscenities or references to substances or activities not allowed within the student behaviour agreement.

 Thursday, 24th August 2023

 Friday, 25th August 2023